Andy Summers: The Police reunion

 During the 2007 Grammy Awards show, the Police played "Roxanne" and subsequently announced that they would be going on tour.
 The Police Reunion Tour began in Vancouver, Canada, on 28 May 2007 and continued until August 2008, becoming the third-highest-grossing tour of all time.

 Circa Zero

 In August 2013, Summers announced he had formed the band Circa Zero with Rob Giles from the Rescues.
 Originally, drummer Emmanuelle Caplette was also a member of the band.
 Their debut show was 25 July 2013 at the El Rey Theatre in Los Angeles.
 The band's debut album, Circus Hero, was released 25 March 2014.
 It is titled after a malapropism of the band's name made by a radio disc jockey during an interview of Summers.

 Call the Police

-In March 2017, Summers announced he had formed Call the Police, a Police tribute band, with two Brazilian musicians, Rodrigo Santos (Barão Vermelho or Red Baron) on bass guitar and vocals and Joao Barone (Os Paralamas do Sucesso) on drums.
+In March 2017, Summers announced he had formed Call the Police, a Police tribute band, with two Brazilian musicians, Rodrigo Santos (Barão Vermelho) on bass guitar and vocals and Joao Barone (Os Paralamas do Sucesso) on drums.